Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: The K-theoretic Novikov conjecture

 \begin{rem} By \cref{lem:loc-vs-stloc} \eqref{eri9gqergrqgrgreqerggqrg}, we have $K^{\mathrm{st}}(\bC) \simeq K(\bC)$ for every stable $\infty$-category $\bC$.
 If $K^{\mathrm{BGT}}$ denotes the non-connective algebraic $K$-theory functor from \cite[Def.~9.6]{MR3070515}, \cite[Thm.~9.8]{MR3070515} yields an identification $K(\bC) \simeq K^{\mathrm{BGT}}(\bC^{\op} )$. \end{rem}

 \begin{prop} The algebraic $K$-theory functor for left-exact $\infty$-categories (\cref{regiowergerregeggregw}) preserves set-indexed products. \end{prop} \begin{proof} This result will be deduced from the corresponding statement about $K^{\mathrm{st}}$.
-Let $(\bC_{i})_{i\in I}$ be a family in $\Cle$.
+Let $(\bC_{i})_{i\in I}$ be a family {of left-exact $\infty$-categories}.
 By \cite[Lem.~2.39]{Bunke:aa}\footnote{The result in the reference is stated for right-exact $\infty$-categories.
 We obtain the corresponding result for left-exact $\infty$-categories by considering opposites.} the canonical map is an equivalence.
 Note that it is important here to apply $\cU_{loc}$ since the map between the arguments of $\cU_{loc}$ is not an equivalence.
+Then the canonical comparison map factors as